 The Danish collective agreements apply to everyone working in construction.
 However there are many different collective agreements for each branch.
 One for masons, one for carpenters, one for roofing, one for insulation, one for concrete construction and so on.
 It can be confusing and difficult to choose the right one, especially when you are working both as a carpenter and a painter, for example.
 The union will of course help its members find out which collective agreement they belong to, and teach them what the text in the agreement means.

 You can read the collective agreements that have been translated into English here: https://tema.3f.dk/bjmfimmigrant/documents/collecticve-agreements

 The collective agreements are renegotiated, every third or fourth year

-The collective agreements are over 100 years old
+The collective agreements are more than 100 years old

 This system of regulating wages and working conditions in Denmark via the collective agreements is well over 100 years old, and is older than the general right to vote and democracy in Denmark.
 You can read more about our history here: https://tema.3f.dk/bjmfimmigrant/about-the-union/a-brief-history-of-the-danish-workers-movement